 - retire to this country.

 Each option of the Investor Visa has its own benefits which can be explained in detail by our immigration lawyer in Switzerland.

-You can rely on us for complete information on how to move and obtain Switzerland citizenship by investment.
+You can rely on us for complete information on how to move and obtain Switzerland citizenship by investment in 2023.

 There are also other ways of obtaining Switzerland citizenship.
 They can be explained by our lawyers.

 If you are from a nation outside of the EU or EFTA, you will have to comply with stricter regulations on your way to applying for a residence permit in Switzerland.
 In contrast to EU/EFTA citizens, finding employment in Switzerland is simply the first of many challenges to overcome because Swiss companies are required to give preference to locals and EU/EFTA citizens who meet the requirements for the position before casting their nets farther outside.